Qampi/Data-Analysis-Python-Project/README.md

 Project Title:
 Analyzing Capetown Informal Settlements Expansion (2018-2024) Dataset: Dataset.csv

+Project Overview:
+This data analysis project is to analyse how informal settlements and population have expanded over the years in the Western Cape Province from 2018 to 2024.

 Pandas:
 I imported pandas because of the dataset i was handling from the Kaggel was on a spreadsheet.